 The National Judicial Appointments Commission (NJAC) bill passed by Parliament in August this year has received President’s assent.
 The new law facilitates the setting up of a commission for appointment of judges, replacing the 20-year-old collegium system, which has been under severe criticism.
 The bill, 124th amendment to the Constitution, grants Constitutional status to the NJAC and its composition which will be headed by the Chief Justice of India.
 Besides the CJI, the judiciary would be represented by two senior judges of the Supreme Court.
 Two eminent personalities and the Law Minister will be the other members of the body.

-Akshaya Patra Award awards BBC award BCCI Carolina Marin Chief Justice of India Chief of Naval Staff Christian Medical College Current Affairs CWG 2018 Dada Saheb Phalke Award DRDO Education Fields Medal French Open Gagandeep Kang Gandhi Peace Prize General Knowledge GK ICC ISRO ITLU Kanyashree Prakalpa Karambir Singh Knighthood Mirabai Chanu national National Film Awards new Governors Padma Bhushan Padma Vibhushan Polar Satellite Launch Vehicle President of India Rajiv Gandhi Ram Naik Royal Society Satish Dhawan Space Centre Srinivasan Tagore Awards UNICEF Venkatraman Ramakrishnan West Bengal World Bank World Championship
+Akshaya Patra Award awards BCCI Carolina Marin Chief Justice of India Chief of Naval Staff Christian Medical College Current Affairs CWG 2018 Dada Saheb Phalke Award DRDO Education Fields Medal French Open Gagandeep Kang Gandhi Peace Prize General Knowledge GK ICC ISRO ITLU Jnanpith award Kanyashree Prakalpa Karambir Singh Mirabai Chanu national National Film Awards new Governors Padma Awards Padma Bhushan Padma Shri Padma Vibhushan Polar Satellite Launch Vehicle President of India Rajiv Gandhi Royal Society Satish Dhawan Space Centre Srinivasan Tagore Awards UNICEF Venkatraman Ramakrishnan West Bengal World Bank World Championship